zowe/docs-site/docs/contribute/contributing.md

 Style: Double quotation marks

 Example:
-- See the "Measuring the true performance of a cloud" entry in the Thoughts on Cloud blog.
+- See the "Measuring the true performance of a cloud" entry in the blog.
-- See "XML Encryption Syntax and Processing" on the W3C website.
-- For installation information, see "Installing the product" in IBM Knowledge Center.
+- For installation information, see "Installing the product".

 ### Tone<a name="tone"></a>

 #### Use simple present tense rather than future or past tense, as much as possible.